Managing copyright material in your thesis

 The reproduction of figures and diagrams from scholarly journal articles in a thesis is typically available free of charge, but permission is still required.

-The permission letter template in the Copyright for Researchers Toolkit can be used in many cases, however, many publishers direct user permission requests to the RightsLink automated permission-granting service, whilst other publishers have their own online permission request form.
+The permission letter template in the Copyright for Researchers Toolkit can be used in many cases.
+However, many publishers direct user permission requests to the RightsLink automated permission-granting service.
+Other publishers may have their own online permission request form.
 The 'Request Permission' link is often found on the same page as the published article, or the journal website.

 Publishers generally have a 'Permissions' link near the title of the article as shown in the example below.